snasirzadeh/devops-scenario/docs/06-documentation-and-rationale.md

 # Documentation & Rationale — Implementation

 This page is the final repository, reproduction, and handover checklist.
-The paired approach page records the key architectural decisions.

 ## Repository contents